phac-nml/snvphyl-tools/README.md

 SNVPhyl Tools
 =============

-This project contains a number of dependency tools for the [SNVPhyl][] whole genome phylogeny pipeline.
+This project will download and compile a number of dependency tools for the [SNVPhyl][] whole genome phylogeny pipeline.

-This project includes a copy of bcftools-1.3 and htslib-1.3 for compiling a custom bcftools plugin [filter_snv_density][].
-The original code can be downloaded from <http://www.htslib.org>.

 Legal
 =====

-Copyright 2012-2016 Government of Canada
+Copyright 2012-2017 Government of Canada

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the